Albert W. Sheppard Jr.: Judicial service

-Education

-In 1960, Sheppard earned a bachelor of science degree in electrical engineering from Villanova University, and, after his Navy service, attended Temple University Law School, graduating first in his class in 1968.

 Awards and recognition

 Sheppard graduated summa cum laude from Temple University's Law School in 1968.
 In 1990, he received the Golden Crowbar Award from the Pennsylvania Conference of State Trial Judges for his work as chair of a committee tasked with making recommendations to make the courts more efficient.
 In 2008, Sheppard received the Justice William J. Brennan Jr. Distinguished Jurist Award from the Philadelphia Bar Association, given to judges who adhere “to the highest ideals of judicial service” and who have “made a significant, positive impact on the quality or administration of justice in Philadelphia….”
 Shortly after his death in 2011, the Philadelphia Bar Association's Board of Governors adopted a resolution recognizing “the character, leadership and achievements of the Honorable Albert W. Sheppard, Jr., an eminent Philadelphia jurist, colleague and friend….”

 In 2013, the Philadelphia Bar Foundation established The Honorable Albert W. Sheppard Scholarship Fund, in coordination with the Philadelphia Bar Association Business Law Section's Business Litigation Committee.
 This Fund provides a scholarship supporting a law student's year-long Commerce Court clerkship.
 Sheppard's alma mater, Temple University Beasley School of Law, later partnered with the Philadelphia Bar Foundation in supporting the fund, also known as the Albert W. Sheppard Fellowship Program.